 Consider this, according to Cone, a staggering 89% of users trust online reviews, and 80% of them have changed their mind on which product or service to choose based on negative reviews.
-The simple fact, is that reviews are crucial to all businesses, especially local businesses.
-And, as we all know, if you do a great job, clients may tell 1-2 people about their experience, yet, if someone doesn’t like what you’ve done, they will tell everyone.
+That proves that reviews are crucial to all businesses, especially dental practices.
+And, as we all know, if you do a great job, your patients may tell 1-2 people about their experiences, yet, if someone doesn’t like what you’ve done, they will tell everyone.
 They are also more likely to write a negative review that will be detrimental to your business.
 More-so, the review doesn’t have to be accurate.
 It comes down the their opinion.

 This /testimonials/ page also encourages users to leave their testimonial while they are there (and we get to final editorial approval),